azisknottinger/Docker-Nginx-PHP-MySQL/README.md

 This is configuration to integrating Nginx, php-fpm, and MySql at Docker.

-Docker Compose: docker-compose.yml
+Docker Compose = docker-compose.yml </br>
-Pointing to Docker File: /install/nginx || /install/php-fpm
+Pointing to Docker File = /install/nginx || /install/php-fpm

 Made by Abdul Azis